OS2World/GAME-SDL-STRATEGY-Toppler/README.md

 existing graphics.

 Because the only thing you can rely on on a keyboard are the numbers and the letter keys I have used only these.
-The layout is choosen so that keys with a similar task are next to each other and not that the letters mean something.
+The layout is chosen so that keys with a similar task are next to each other and not that the letters mean something.